CozzyBro2/RoMouseEvents/README.md

 * `allowMultiple: bool`

-	Whether the event can fire on a gui while another gui is currently entered.
+	* Whether the event can fire on a gui while another gui is currently entered.

-	* Recommended: `false`
 	* Default: `false`

 * `watchPosition: bool`

-	Whether the `AbsolutePosition` of the gui is listened to for changes.
+	* Whether the `AbsolutePosition` of the gui is listened to for changes while the gui is entered.
 		Enabling this allows `MouseLeave` to fire if the gui moves but the InputDevice does not, the stock events lack this.

-	!!
-This can make actions such as scrolling a bunch of guis at once much more taxing.

-	* Recommended: `false`
-	* Default: `false`
+	* Default: `true`

+* `eventsEnabled: bool`

+	* When false, disables all custom behavior and falls back to the stock roblox events.

+	* A case where you may use this would be if roblox ever improves their stock events; which would render custom behavior obsolete.

 ### Other config

 * You can use the `MakeSignal` wrapper function to change the signal you use.
 	* You can use any signal creator, i.e `BindableEvents`, or something like `GoodSignal` for example.

-		NOTE: Any custom signal must use the same construction and firing syntax as bindable events.
+	* NOTE: Any custom signal should use similar or identical syntax to bindables

-* `events_enabled` constant.
-	* Set to 'false' to disable all custom behavior and fallback to the default roblox events.

-	* A case where this may be useful would be if roblox ever improves the stock events; which would render this module obsolete.

 # API